 Gonad-stimulating principle.

 Gonadorelin Acetate is used in various agricultural and biological studies.
-It was used in the study of ovulation synchronization in dairy cows.
+It was used to study ovulation synchronization in dairy cows.

 Ovarian follicular cysts (veterinary medicine)